reluzita/FEUP-IART-PROJ/proj2/README.md

-To compile, run and use the program, first the following libraries are required:
+To compile, run and use the program, python 3 must be installed and the following libraries are required:

 * pandas